prebid/Prebid.js/dev-docs/show-outstream-video-ads.md

 ## 2. Set up your ad units with the outstream video media type

 Still in the header, set up your ad units with the `video-outstream` media type.
-Note that you must be integrated with bidder adaptors that can respond with outstream video ads.

 As far as what fields are supported in the `video` object, that will depend on the rendering options supported by your preferred bidder adaptor(s).
+For more information, see [Bidders' Params]({{site.github.url}}/dev-docs/bidders.html).

 {% highlight js %}